AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/use-prdcssrs/predecessors-overview.md

       ![](assets/cross-project-predecessor-in-task-view-350x165.png)

-## Examples of predecessor values in a task list
+## Examples of predecessor values in a task list {#examples-of-predecessor-values-in-a-task-list}

 When you view predecessors in a list of tasks, you might see any of the following types of predecessors with their respective Dependency Types and Lag amounts: